bbe2/portfolio/README.md

 > Thank you for your time learning about my substance
 >> v/r bh
 >>> this page => NEW! multimedia asset descriptions and styleguides
 ----------
->> a side project, I am building out my baseline templates for curricula, multi-media assets, and
+>> a side project, I am building out my baseline templates for curricula, multi-media assets, and style guides.
->> style guides - overtime I have warehoused many valuable language editing guides, now consolidating to help those I tutor and others seeking to build scientific literature writing cadence
+>> Carefully curated and consolidated style guides to help those I tutor
+>> and other seeking to build scientific literature writing cadence.
 ---------

 >> master of science portfolio